28 Free things to do in Hilton Head, SC & Budget Tips

 The Sandbox Children’s Museum is a fun place to go if you’ll be visiting Hilton Head with children.

-Inside, there are many interactive educational exhibits and activities children can participate in while learning.
+Inside, children can participate in many interactive educational exhibits and activities while learning.

-While there’s usually a small admission fee, be sure to visit on their Free Family Fun Night, which changes days each year.
+While there’s usually a small admission fee, visit on their Free Family Fun Night, which changes days each year.

 Check their website for the most updated information on when free nights are.